KSmith8888/notes-app-server/README.md

 # notes-app-server

-The backend of a notes app made with TypeScript, Node/Express and MongoDB
+A notes app made with NodeJS, Express and MongoDB